ohlab/SMEG/README.md

 2. < growth_est > - measure strain-specific growth rates in your dataset using either a de novo or reference-based approach

 # INSTALLATION
 Installation of SMEG is through anaconda/miniconda.
-Please follow the exact installation guidelines provided in this section.
+Please follow the **EXACT** installation guidelines provided in this section.

 1. Ensure you have **gcc compiler >=4.8.5**